SAFEHR-data/PIXL/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation.
 - [ ] My changes generate no new warnings.
 - [ ] I have commented my code, particularly in hard-to-understand areas.
-- [ ] I have read the [CONTRIBUTING](https://github.com/UCLH-Foundry/PIXL/blob/main/CONTRIBUTING.md) docs
+- [ ] I have passed on my local host device. (see further details at the [CONTRIBUTING](https://github.com/UCLH-Foundry/PIXL/blob/main/CONTRIBUTING.md#local-testing) document)
-- [ ] If you are developing in your local host, please check that your code passes the following the style guidelines `pre-commit run -a` (this is also tested in CI).
-- [ ] If you are developping in your local host, please check that your code is properly tested with `pytest` (this is also tested in CI).
-- [ ] I have marked this PR as draft.
-Otherwise, you are good to go for PR review by selecting `UCLH-Foundtry/arc-dev`
 - [ ] Make sure your branch is up-to-date with main branch.
-See [CONTRIBUTING](https://github.com/UCLH-Foundry/PIXL/blob/main/CONTRIBUTING.md) for a general example if `rebase` is need.
+See [CONTRIBUTING](https://github.com/UCLH-Foundry/PIXL/blob/main/CONTRIBUTING.md) for a general example to syncronise your branch with the `main` branch.
+- [ ] I have requested PR review to `UCLH-Foundtry/arc-dev`
+- [ ] I have adddressed and marked as resolved all the review comments in my PR.
+- [ ] Finally, I have selected `squash and merge`